willcl-ark/bitcoin/doc/design/private-broadcast-tool.md

    check from changing the node's validation and coins caches.
 Reading the inputs still warms its database and page caches, as any UTXO lookup would.

-2. **Peer behavior cannot change the schedule.** At job start the tool draws the time and hard lifetime limit for every connection opportunity.
+2. **Peer behavior cannot change a job's schedule.** At job start the tool draws the time and hard lifetime limit for every connection opportunity.
 After discovery, it assigns all candidate peers before contacting any recipient.
 A failure before announcement permits only that slot's next assigned attempt, at its original time.
 An announcement cancels the